isnastish/key-value-store/README.md

     PRIMARY KEY("id")
 );

-CREATE TABLE IF NOT EXISTS "integer_transactions" (
+CREATE TABLE IF NOT EXISTS "int_transactions" (
     "id" SERIAL,
     "transaction_type" CHARACTER VARYING(32) NOT NULL,
     "key_id" SERIAL,
     "value" INTEGER,
-    "timestamp" TIMESTAMP NOT NULL DEFAULT NOW(),
+    "insert_time" TIMESTAMP NOT NULL DEFAULT NOW(),
     PRIMARY KEY("id"),
     FOREIGN KEY("key_id") REFERENCES "int_keys"("id") ON DELETE CASCADE );
 ```

+> **NOTE** An important consideration was made.
+If `delete` transaction is received, all transactions prior to this one would be deleted.
+That way we prevent our tables from growing continuously slowing down our queries as the tables grow in size.